In today’s post, I take you through how to write your first post with the WordPress block editor.

 The history behind the Gutenberg block editor

-In January 2019, Automattic (the developers of WordPress) released a major change to the WordPress post editor.
+In January 2019, Automattic (the developers of WordPress) released a major update to the WordPress post editor.

 Known as Project Gutenberg, this update changed the face of the editor from being a single body of content to one where each component of a post (paragraph, heading, image) became a single block.